braze-inc/braze-docs/_docs/_contributing/content_management/images.md

 {% endtab %}

 {% tab overwrite existing file %}
 Rename your new image to match the name of the original image.
-In the following example, see how the image file names are identical:
+In the following example, see how the image file names are identical.

 - **Original file name:** `getting_started_with_github_select_start3.png`
 - **New file name:** `getting_started_with_github_select_start3.png`